eliezerraj/mcp-calculator-streamable-http/README.md

 # test (agent auto)

-use the mcp calculator_streamable_http add 1 to 1 and show the result
+:use the mcp calculator_streamable_http add 1 to 1 and show the result

 # curl
 1 Initialize Session